 The museum is accessible to persons with disabilities.
 Large walkway/ramps provide easy access to the indoor displays, but certain outside exhibits have limited accessibility because of cobblestone ground cover, historic doorways, stairways, and elevated water troughs used for gold panning.

 Our museum offers a nicely appointed, shady picnic area surrounded by historic artifacts, just off of the main entrance.
 We’re pleased to offer our guests a sheltered porch encompassing three sides of our building, replete with comfortable seating perfect for a leisurely respite.
-Many fine restaurants are within easy walking distance of the museum and furnish dine-in and take-out food, while local fast-food vendors often set up shop for the day just steps away in the rest-stop parking lot.
+Many fine restaurants are within easy walking distance of the museum and furnish dine-in and take-out food, while local fast-food vendors often set up shop for the day just steps away in the rest-stop parking lot or on the street adjacent to (behind) museum grounds.
 You may also choose to take a short walk to the Pioneer Market located behind the museum and select off-the-shelf items and hot/cold deli foods to bring back to our picnic area.
 Either way, be assured that you’ll be well fed on your visit to Mariposa.